the-eco-foundation/eco-routes/contracts/README.md

 <h4><ins>withdrawRewards</ins></h4>
 <h5>Allows withdawal of reward funds locked up for a given intent.</h5>

+<ins>Security:</ins> This method can be called by anyone, but the caller has no specific rights.
+Whether or not this method succeeds and who receives the funds if it does depend solely on the intent's proven status and expiry time.

 Attributes:
 - `_hash` (bytes32) the hash of the intent on which withdraw is being attempted